larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/project1.md

 # Project 1: System Call

 ### Introduction
-In this assignment, your task is to add system calls to User-mode Linux (UML), that implement a message box in kernel space.
+In this assignment, your task is to add system calls to the linux kernel that implement a message box in kernel space.
+For convenience, you will work with *User-mode Linux (UML)*, which is a target architecture of Linux that let's you compile the kernel into an executable that can be run in user-mode within another Linux host environment (similar to being run inside a virtual machine, but simpler).

-{% include box.html style="text-white bg-warning" text="Before starting to work on this assignment, make sure you have a running [user mode linux](uml) kernel, and that you followed the description of how to add a [Linux system call](syscall).
+{% include box.html style="bg-warning" text="Before starting to work on this assignment, make sure you have a running [user mode linux](uml) kernel, and that you followed the description of how to add a [Linux system call](syscall).
 The system calls that you have to implement are more complex and useful." %}

 ### The System Calls
 Message passing is a method of interprocess communication.
 Basically, the idea is that processes send small messages / byte arrays to each other using either the operating system or in some other way (e.g., MPI).
 Often this way of communication is used in distributed systems or in general when shared memory is not possible.
-Message-passing systems in general is covered in Section 3.6 in the Operating System Concepts book.
+Message-passing systems in general are covered in Section 3.6 in the Operating System Concepts book.

 Your task is to make two system calls that give processes access to a small message box residing in kernel-space.
 The system calls must make it possible to retrieve messages from the message box into the address-space (user-space) of the calling process.
 Also, it must be possible to write a message from the calling process into the message box.